 In accordance with the original plans prepared by the Navy Bureau of Yards and Docks in 1909, the interior of Quarters CC is finished on all four floors, including the basement and attic.
 In addition to storage and mechanical areas, the basement was designed with steward's quarters and workroom and a laundry room.
 Like the other quarters, Quarters CC has a symmetrical floor plan on the first floor with a formal entry hall giving access to the parlor and dining room, which has a built-in china cabinet.
 Additional first floor rooms include a study, an enclosed porch and a kitchen with pantry.
 At the rear of the hall, the three story main stair has Colonial Revival style detailing and a bay window lighting the first landing.
 The first floor fireplaces have decorative wood mantels.
 Decorative wood molding and trim occurs throughout the residence, around doors, windows, walls and ceilings.
 All the walls within the residence are plaster and plaster ceiling medallions are present in first floor public spaces.
 All the public spaces on the first floor have original hardwood flooring.
 The residence retains original wood doors in a variety of styles, including multi-light French, paired, five-panel pocket, and single-leaf five-panel doors.
 The second and attic floors originally held six bedrooms and three bathrooms.
-The attic also has a large cedar closet.
-In the public spaces of the first floor soriginally held six bedrooms and three bathrooms.
+The attic also has a large cedar closet.10